jamiejamiebobamie/pegaFlashcards/notes.md

 Run visibility condition on client option causes the application to
 	refresh the section based on the visibility condition action sets consist of
-	an event
-		a trigger performed by users
-	an action
-		a response performed by the system
-	(optionally) conditions
-		restrictions such as when rules action sets require at least…
+	an event: a trigger performed by users an action: a response performed by the system (optionally) conditions: restrictions such as when rules action sets require at least…
 	one event and one action
 True or False?
 You can create multiple action sets for a single control or layout?